jackyzha0/jackyzha0.github.io/content/thoughts/independent research.md

 	2. Brain 2: I want to *understand* why this works the way it does
 		- It is almost always Brain 2 thinking that leads to incredibly high payoffs in clarity and increased conviction.
 - Don't have conviction that you are right because that will lead to disappointment.
 Have conviction that you will learn regardless.
 It is sufficient to do things to learn and to understand (even if just about yourself)
-	- This comes with a certain level of self-confidence and/or [[posts/the-fools-who-dream|foolishness]]
+	- This comes with a certain level of [[thoughts/self-confidence|self-confidence]] and/or [[posts/the-fools-who-dream|foolishness]]
 	- “Who am I to even try to solve this problem, when so many people smarter than me have tried and failed in the past?”
 		- The people who succeeded had a healthy smidge of arrogance: a belief, perhaps irrational, that while they were not _guaranteed_ to succeed, they had a fair shot.
+		- If they also had the thought, would they have even tried their hand at the problem?
 - Often times, it is one core principle that if followed to its natural conclusion/end will result in a fundamental perspective shift (e.g. quantum mechanics).
 	- What is that core principle that sits at the heart of everything you find interesting?
 The connection between the dots is only evident in hindsight so don't spend too long thinking about it.
 But just follow your gut, it right more often than not.
 - On feedback and doing research in public.
 People often ask me if [[thoughts/building in public]] is actually worth doing.